dmorgankx/mlnotebooks/README.md

 ## ML-Toolkit

 The toolkit contains libraries and scripts that provide kdb+/q users with general-use functions and procedures to perform machine-learning tasks on a wide variety of datasets.
-This includes utility functions, the FRESH (FeatuRe Extraction and Scalable Hypothesis testing) algorithm, cross validation and grid search procedures, and clustering algorithms.
+This includes utility functions, the FRESH (FeatuRe Extraction and Scalable Hypothesis testing) algorithm, cross validation and grid search procedures, clustering algorithms and time series forecasting models and feature engineering functions.

 ## AutoML